 Dixie was born and raised in extreme southeastern Montana south of Broadus.
 She married Mike Stark in the fall of 1977 and they moved to Missoula to attend The University of Montana (UM).
 After Dixie completed a Bachelor of Arts in Botany and a Bachelor of Arts in Secondary Education, the couple moved just south of Darby where they still reside.
 Dixie later completed a Master of Arts in Botany at the UM.
 In 1991 Dixie was appointed the director of Literacy Bitterroot (formerly Literacy Volunteers of the Bitterroot).
 As director, she has raised more than a million dollars to provide developmental education and GED services free to local students.
 She loves to garden, read, take long walks, and serve on local boards.
 Dixie currently serves as Chairperson of the Darby Public Schools Board of Trustees, Treasurer of the Ravalli Services Corporation Foundation Board, and a member of the Sapphire Community Health Center Board.
 Dixie is a leader in the non-profit arena in the areas of advocacy and collaboration, and she is a lifelong learner.
 She looks forward to applying the innovative concepts that produced high quality local literacy services to the need for developmental and transfer education in the Bitterroot Valley.

 Lynn was born in Missoula and raised in the Flathead Valley and Glacier National Park.
 She has been a resident of Missoula since returning to attend The University of Montana (UM) as an undergraduate.
 She is married and has an adult son who lives in Boston, Massachusetts.
-Lynn is currently the Associate Dean for The University of Montana College of Technology (UM-COT).
-She is actively involved with the academic, student services, and business operations of the UM-COT, as well as being an academic advisor for the college's Associate of Arts and Bachelor of Applied Science degree programs.
+Lynn is currently the Associate Dean for Missoula College University of Montana.
+She is actively involved with the academic, student services, and business operations of Missoula College as well as being an academic advisor for the college's Associate of Arts and Bachelor of Applied Science degree programs.
 Lynn is also engaged in the greater Missoula community, working with the Missoula Job Service, the Missoula Chamber of Commerce, and the Poverello Center.
-Via her position at the UM-COT, Lynn is professionally associated with the Bitterroot College Program (BCP) Steering Committee as a representative for the UM, bringing her career-long experience in 2-year education, community programming, and UM systems to the BCP effort.
-Lynn is personally honored to have been asked to be involved in the BCP Steering Committee.
-She approaches the year ahead as an opportunity to be involved in a positive, community-based (Ravalli County and UM) collaboration toward developing accessible programming in the Bitterroot Valley.
+Via her position at Missoula College, Lynn is professionally associated with the Bitterroot College Advisory Council as a representative for the UM, bringing her career-long experience in 2-year education, community programming, and UM systems to the BC effort.
+Lynn is personally honored to have been asked to be involved in the BC Advisory Council.
+She approaches the years ahead as an opportunity to be involved in a positive, community-based (Ravalli County and UM) collaboration toward developing accessible programming in the Bitterroot Valley.
 She is excited about the opportunities and systems which are available and which can be developed and created.